dzmitry-kamarou/zircon-taf-groovy/README.md

 ### Description

-This is test automation framework for app called **zircon**.
+This is test automation framework for app called **zircon** written in Groovy and using Gradle, Junit 5, Selenium, REST Assured.
 It tests both UI and API.

 - Zircon UI you can find here: [dev](https://zircon-front-dev.herokuapp.com) , [qa](https://zircon-front-qa.herokuapp.com), [uat](https://zircon-front-uat.herokuapp.com)